chancencounters/bubble_dungeon/README.md

 ### Background

 Bubble Pitcher is a clone of the classic bubble shooter game.
-This version will be survival style.
-After a designated amount of player moves, another row of bubbles will be generated.
-The player loses once a bubble touches line on the bottom.
+This version will be turn based.
+The player needs to pop all the bubbles before the number of turns runs out.
+The player loses once they run out of turns or a bubble touches the bottom of the screen.
 It utilizes vanilla Javascript, HTML5 and CreateJS.

 ### Functionality & MVP

  Users will be able to:

-- [ ] See their current score
+- [ ] See their remaining turns
 - [ ] Shoot bubbles
 - [ ] Pop bubbles that match-3